This Seafood Risotto recipe is easy to make, full of flavour, and endlessly customizable! Add or change the proteins, herbs, and/or broth to suit you!

 Start Cooking the Risotto!

-Add garlic and rice, stir well.
+Add garlic and rice, stir well, cook for 1-2 minutes.

-Add stock, about ½ cup at a time, stirring constantly.
 As the rice absorbs one ladle of stock, add another and continue stirring.

 Stir in Parmesan cheese and parsley, just until well incorporated and smooth.